sidmulajkar/sidsblog/sidmulajkar/content/posts/tcp-and-udp.md

 ---
 title: "TCP and UDP - Simple yet Confusing🤔"
-categories: [tcp, tcp ip, udp, network, networking, protocols, backend, developement, sidsblog]
+categories: [tcp and udp when and how to use it, tcp, tcp ip, udp, network, networking, protocols, backend, developement, sidsblog]
-tags: [tcp, tcp ip, udp, network, networking, protocols, backend, developement, sidsblog]
+tags: [tcp and udp when and how to use it, tcp, tcp ip, udp, network, networking, protocols, backend, developement, sidsblog]
 date: 2021-10-06T17:26:04+05:30
 description: "Best tutorial to understand the building blocks TCP & UDP to know which one to use"
 author: Siddhant Mulajkar